SFDO-Tooling/CumulusCI/docs/metadata-etl.md

 ## Introduction to Metadata ETL

-\"ETL\" refers to \"extract, transform, and load\" operations, usually applied to data.
+"ETL" refers to "extract, transform, and load" operations, usually applied to data.
 CumulusCI offers a suite of functionality we call _Metadata ETL_.
 Metadata ETL makes it easy to define automation that executes targeted transformations of metadata that already exists in an